zer2/fantasy-basketball-optimizer/static_explanation.md

 Our logic relies on many assumptions, so we can't be sure that G-scores work in practice.
 What we can do is simulate actual head-to-head drafts and see how G-score does against Z-score.

 The code in this repository simulates a simplistic version of head-to-head fantasy basketball, via a $12$ team snake draft.
 It doesn't include advanced strategies like using the waiver wire or punting categories, but for the most part it should be similar to real fantasy.
-For more detail, check out the code or the paper.
+For more detail, check out the paper.

 The expected win rate if all strategies are equally good is $\frac{1}{12} = 8.33\%$.
 Empirical win rates are shown below for *Head-to-Head: Each Category* 9-Cat, which includes all categories, and 8-Cat, a variant which excludes turnovers